-For this reason, we have compiled a list of the best US bank accounts for eCommerce businesses in 2022.
+For this reason, we have compiled a list of the best US bank accounts for ecommerce businesses in 2023.
 It goes without saying that all of the information provided was accurate at the time of writing, but certain rates or benefits may change over time.

 Novo is an online bank that was built purely for business owners, freelancers, and entrepreneurs.
 You can tell that Novo was built with businesses in mind due to the wide array of integrations they have with market-leading software services and products.